billHinderman/steph-jekyll/faq.md

 Telehealth appointments through Simple Practice are very user friendly and easy to set up.
 Here are some Telehealth tips:

-*  Make sure your room/space is comfortable, private, and confidential.
+Make sure your room/space is comfortable, private, and confidential.
-*  Find a good place to prop up your phone or computer.
+Find a good place to prop up your phone or computer.
-*  Headsets can help provide more privacy if you want to use them.
+Headsets can help provide more privacy if you want to use them.
-*  Try to limit distractions such as TV, other devices, pets, roommates, children, etc.
+Try to limit distractions such as TV, other devices, pets, roommates, children, etc.
-{: .faq-list}